NSA-25/MatrixProject/README.md

 The game also allows rotation for all blocks except O and I.

-The player's objective is quite intuitive, try to complete as many horizontal lines while tring to not overfill the screen (and paying close attention to the center).
+The player's objective is quite intuitive, try to complete as many horizontal lines while avoiding overfilling the screen (and paying close attention to the center).

+Pieces are moved using the joystick (left, right and down).
+A block is rotated when the joystick is pressed.

 The game components are: